ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 **Subchunk2ID** which contains the letters "data"(0x64617461 in big-endian form)

-**Subchunk2Size** which is equal to NumSamples * NumChannels * BitsPerSample/8 and is equal to the number of bytes in the data -> Project Settings: 1,400,000 samples * 2 * 16/8 = 5,600,000 bytes
+**Subchunk2Size** which is equal to NumSamples * NumChannels * BitsPerSample/8 and is equal to the number of bytes in the data </br> -> Project Settings: 1,400,000 samples * 2 * 16/8 = 5,600,000 bytes

 We looped through the data until we found the Subchunk2ID which indicated to us that the data started here and we could start reading the data.

+## 2. Reading the File from the Micro SD card

+Since the FPGA cannot store the .wav file, we had to employ a Micro SD card to be our storage.